owengretzinger/gitreadme/nextjs/src/components/readme-templates/owen.md

 (Insert the different technologies used in the project here — could split this into frontend, backend, etc)

+(Don't explain what well-known technologies like React are)

 ## Getting Started